allegheny-computer-science-203-s2021/assessment/assessment.md

 * Deadlines

 None: This group member has no disregard for the deadline and ignored it.
 Inadequate: This group member acknowledged the deadline but did not manage their time to meet it.
 Adequate: This group member acknowledged the deadline and managed their time to meet the deadline, but the work was sloppy and unorganized.
 Good: This group member kept a reminder of the deadline and managed their time to meet the deadline, and the work was orderly.
 Excellent: This group member kept constant reminders of the deadline and designated time every day to meet the deadline, asked for any extensions if needed, and their work was very clean and organized.

 * Communication

-None: Student does not interact with others, and neglects
+None: Student does not interact with others, and neglects group members.

-Inadequate:
+Inadequate: Student responds to group members with great delay, and lacks contributions.

-Adequate:
+Adequate: Student interacts with the group moderately and is in proper communication.

-Good:
+Good: Student helps other group members and interacts frequently with the group.

-Excellent:
+Excellent: Student leads the group discussions and helps other students.

 * Participation